TypeRocket/docs/v4/custom-composer-packages.md

 ---

-## TypeRocket Compatable Composer Packages
+## TypeRocket Compatible Composer Packages

 You can create your own custom composer pages that are compatible with TypeRocket.
 When you do TypeRocket comes with a Galaxy CLI command to help you publish your plugin (this is like activating a plugin in WordPress).